The following is a list of some important buildings or structures which have made a contribution to Farnsfield’s history.

-The Old Jail House is situated on Mansfield Road and is currently used as a lockup by the Parish Council.
+The Lock-up is situated on Mansfield Road and is currently used as a lockup by the Parish Council.

 The Old WI Hall on Quaker Lane is now a private residence but was once thought to be a Quaker Meeting House.

 Charnwood House on Main Street.
 This building was also believed to be a Quaker Meeting House.

 The Old Maltings on New Hill is now The Village Centre